-As the new year starts, we reflect on the past year and look ahead at the year to come.
+As the year comes to an end, we begin to reflect on what all we have accomplished while looking ahead at the year to come.
 If working toward financial security is in your plans, consider incorporating the resolutions below.

 There’s no better place to start than determining what your income is and where your money is going.
 To do this, look back at previous statements or track your income and expenses for thirty days.
-Use this information to adjust; create a plan for future spending and saving that will help you reach your financial goals.
+Use this information to create a plan for spending and saving that’ll help reach your financial goals.

-- Use apps like myFinance to track budgets, income, and expenses all in one place
+- Use online personal financial management tools to track budgets, income, and expenses all in one place.

 - Cancel memberships and services that are no longer used – gym, club, cable, etc.